philion/taskbot/README.md

 * `make run` - run the bot locally
 * `make venv` - run pip install to build the python environment
 * `make clean` - remove all logging, unneeded files, etc.

+## v0.3
+TODO: Create an `OSTicketManager` class to integrate directly with OSTicket.

+Currently, the design is one-bot-one-backing-store, but that could be backing-store-per-channel.

+TODO: Add notification mechanism that runs periodically to return async notification of state changes in the ticket system.

 ## v0.2
 Got the new testable framework ported over and running. `make test` is your friend.